roshanraj/aspell-python/README.rst

 Note ``python3`` name.
 Many Linux distributions ship both Python 2 and 3, and use the different name to distinguish versions.

+if error (aspell.c:53:20: fatal error: aspell.h: No such file or directory) appears while installations then sudo apt-get install libaspell-dev

 Details
 -------